joon-hee-kim/Maze-with-DFS-BFS/README.md

 ## Motivation
-We developed this maze game app to apply graph and back-tracking theory concepts from our algorithm class, specifically Depth-First Search (DFS) and Breadth-First Search (BFS).
+We developed this maze game app to apply graph and backtracking theory concepts from our algorithm class, specifically Depth-First Search (DFS) and Breadth-First Search (BFS).
+These algorithms are fundamental components of graph theory, which is directly utilized in the maze-solving process as it involves exploring and traversing a graph structure.
+Furthermore, the process of retracing steps to find a path within the maze demonstrates the practical application of backtracking, an essential concept in algorithm design. </br></br>
-This project allows us to deepen our understanding of these algorithms through hands-on implementation.
+And this project allows us to deepen our understanding of these theories through hands-on implementation and real-world problem solving. </br>

 ## Project Structure